Language

 Drug and Alcohol Policy

-3. Where appropriate, the police will be notified, the student will be identified to them and the police will be given the confiscated goods.
+The school administration will confiscate the alcohol/or illegal drugs and the police will be notified, the student will be identified to them, and the police will be given the confiscated goods.

-Notwithstanding the above, this Board makes every effort to cooperate with and enlist the support of the Health & Social Services rehabilitation programs and other related community-based organizations designed specifically to address the needs of students who have a recognized drug and alcohol problem and through curriculum-based projects educates its students on the responsibility to self and society.
+Notwithstanding the above, this Board makes every effort to cooperate with and enlist the support of the Health & Social Services rehabilitation programs and other related community-based organizations designed specifically to address the needs of students who have a recognized drug and alcohol problem and through curriculum-based projects educate its students on the responsibility to self and society.

 • Clear